Hillary Clinton Could Be Playing A Surprise Role In The 2020 Presidential Race, Report Claims

 Hillary Clinton may not be done with presidential politics just yet, a new report indicates.

-A report published on Saturday by the Drudge Report claimed that Democratic presidential candidate Michael Bloomberg is considering tapping the former secretary of state as a vice presidential running mate in this years race.
+A report published on Saturday by the Drudge Report claimed that Democratic presidential candidate Michael Bloomberg is considering tapping the former secretary of state as a vice presidential running mate in this year’s race.
 The report was picked up by the Washington Examiner, noting that Drudge Report founder Matt Drudge posted the news in a rare tweet, which the site said he will likely delete as he does not keep tweets.

 The report noted that Bloomberg’s interest in Clinton was kicked up after internal polling found that she would help his chances of winning in November.
 So far, neither Bloomberg nor any other candidates in the tightly packed race have raised the idea of who they might pick as vice president.